SmartContractSecurity/SWC-registry-go/README.md

 # The Golang SWC Registry Library

 This package aims to make the [Smart Contract Weakness Classification](https://smartcontractsecurity.github.io/SWC-registry/) (SWC) Registry accessible in Golang.
-To get an overview over the available methods, please check the Go Doc for this repo.
+To get an overview over the available methods, please check the Go Doc for this repo [here](https://godoc.org/github.com/SmartContractSecurity/SWC-registry-go/pkg).

 ## Example
 ```go